Quick Start for Instructors (Profs, Teachers, Trainers, Coaches)

 4. Share the site with students

 This part is easy.
-Stay on the Manage screen and use the Invite users to a site with a link section.
+Stay on the Manage screen and use the Invite Users area on the right side of the window.

 Make sure your intended course is in the Select Site box at the top of this section.
-Then just click the button on the left that says “Copy Link for Members, Students, Trainees, Players”.
+Then just click the button on the that says “Copy Link for Users”.
 The link gets copied to your clipboard, so just paste it in an email message or on a course materials site.
 Keep it somewhere; we guarantee some student will ask for it!